 Alcohol-based skin-disinfectant hand-rubs/gels can be used on visibly clean hands in conjunction with a good hand-rub technique.
 A poster depicting an appropriate hand rub technique should be displayed in each surgery and decontamination room.

 Follow the manufacturer’s instructions for the maximum number of applications for hand-rubs/gels before hand-washing is required.
-Repeated applications leads to a build-up of the product on the hands; if hands become sticky, wash as normal using a proper hand-hygiene technique.
+Repeated applications lead to a build-up of the product on the hands; if hands become sticky, wash as normal using a proper hand-hygiene technique.

 Alcohol-impregnated wipes used for cleaning surfaces should not be used in place of hand-rubs/gels; they are not effective in hand decontamination.